Onboarding: Introduction to cobby

 - A "Stock" preset showing inventory attributes

 We'll use the default preset for now, but you can create custom presets later for specific workflows.
+Presets are managed in both the Portal and Excel, and can be shared across your team for consistency.

 Part 5: Making Your First Edit